 I consider it one of the greatest privileges of my life to have studied at Stanstead College. surrounded by the hills of Quebec's Eastern Townships and Northern Vermont.

 Founded in 1872, the College has a population of approximately 250 students

-In recent years I had the immense pleasure of getting involved by joining the Board of Trustees, speaking at 2019's baccalaureate service, and producing some films to show the world what an amazing school this is.
+In recent years I had the pleasure of getting involved myself by joining the Board of Trustees, speaking at 2019's baccalaureate service, and producing some films to show the world what an amazing school this is.

-- Jason Rodi, founder of NOMAD and Stanstead College Alumni
+- Jason Rodi, NOMAD founder and Stanstead College Alumnus

-Mariama Barry, Class of 2021, talks about the academic advantages of Stanstead College, an English university-prep boarding and day school in the Eastern Townships of Quebec, Canada.
+As she prepared for University, Mariama Barry, Class of 2021, talks about the academic advantages of attending Stanstead College.

 Stanstead College’s structured athletics program encourages teamwork, fair play, perseverance and, above all, health.
 Each term, students have a choice of athletic options, with practices taking place after school four weekdays out of five.
 Whether you are part of an elite team or pushing yourself in an individual sport, Spartans Athletics promotes skills development and physical fitness.
 Although Stanstead College is a small school of approximately 250 students, the walls of our athletic facilities proudly display the many banners our teams have earned over the years.
 Win or lose, our athletes live and celebrate Spartans Pride.